Frequently Asked Questions

 What will be in my food hamper?

 A hamper includes fresh and nonperishable items such as milk, eggs, bread, fruit, vegetables, yogurt, pasta, canned meat, and soup.
-The items in your food hamper vary as they have been donated or purchased by Edmonton's Food Bank.
-We do our best to follow Canada’s Food Guide to provide clients with a healthy food hamper.
+The items in your food hamper vary as they have been gleaned (i.e. salvaged), donated, or purchased by Edmonton's Food Bank.
+We do our best to follow Canada’s Food Guide to provide clients with healthy variety of food in their hamper.

-If you have specific dietary needs such as those with diabetes or celiac disease, or if you require other items such as diapers, baby formula or pet food, please tell your Client Services worker and we will do our best to accommodate your needs.
+If you have specific dietary needs such as those with diabetes or celiac disease, or if you require other items such as diapers, baby formula or pet food, please tell the client services team member helping you and we will do our best to accommodate your needs.

 What does "best before" mean?